chainmaxi/strktesting/README.md

 # strktesting
-lets try this baby, this is my first contract lfg
+lets try this baby, this is my first contract lfg, or just commit one shall say